ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleGraphics3DBearingBox.rst

 IVehicleGraphics3DBearingBox
 ============================

-.. py:class:: IVehicleGraphics3DBearingBox
+.. py:class:: ansys.stk.core.stkobjects.IVehicleGraphics3DBearingBox

    IVehicleGraphics3DProximityAreaObject

    Define a volume, relative to a bearing from the North, around an object.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleGraphics3DBearingBox

 Overview
 --------